SeyonDemirogluDev/fund_me/README.md

 # Fund Me
-**Fund Me is designed to handle payments, such as funding and withdrawals and check for certain conditions, determined from the real world by getting real world data from Chainlink oracles.**
+**Fund Me is designed to handle payments, such as funding and withdrawals and check for certain conditions, by getting real world data from Chainlink oracles.**

 ```
 owner